skofic/data-dictionary-service/README.md

     - `collectionSession`: Sessions document collection.
     - `collectionSettings`: Settings document collection.

+There are many more settings that we will not describe here.

 Some services require users to be authenticated, for this purpose you should install the [authentication services](https://github.com/skofic/authentication-services) and follow the instructions for creating the default users.

 Note that the authentication services only use the `admin` role code, tis set of services requires the following additional roles: